 Surgery: Removal of the tumour with a wide margin is the treatment of choice.
 Obviously dermal and subcutaneous tumours are easier to remove than those on the organs and have a better prognosis.

 Splenectomy: Complete removal of the spleen.
-This alone gives an average survival time of between 1-3 months, if chemotherapy is added, this can increase the survival time by an additional 1-2 months.
+This alone gives an average survival time of between 1-3 months, the addition of chemotherapy can increase the survival time by a further 1-2 months.